Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/solution/altinn-studio/designer/_index.md

 ![UI-editor](uieditor.png)

 ## Datamodel
-The datamodel functionality lets the develope upload a XSD for datamodel creation in app.
+The datamodel functionality lets the developer upload a XSD for datamodel creation in app.

 When datamodel is uploaded a C# classes is generated based on this and metadata about datamodel is created.